evildmp/diataxis-documentation-framework/reference.rst

 In the case of code, this means arranging the sections of reference documentation to follow the architecture of the software, where possible.

+..  sidebar:: Style and form

+    * austere and uncompromising
+    * neutrality, objectivity, factuality
+    * structured according to the structure of the machinery itself

 It doesn't mean forcing the documentation into an unnatural structure.
 What's important is that the logical, conceptual arrangement of and relations within the code should help make sense of the